siteleaf/siteleaf.com/features.markdown

 - title: Open source superpowers.
   is_nested: true
   body:
-  - title: Compatible in a larger ecosystem
+  - title: Compatible with a larger ecosystem
     body: We’ve reimagined Siteleaf to be built on Jekyll.
 Enjoy the benefits of a large open source community, along with the accessibility of the Siteleaf interface you’ve come to love.
 Use any off-the-shelf Jekyll theme, or take your Siteleaf